 3. PROPOSALS

-3.1 The Board is invited to:
+3.1 The Board is invited to:(a) note that Audit Scotland have completed their audit of the annual accounts for

-(a) note that Audit Scotland have completed their audit of the annual accounts for 2022-23 and have issued an unqualified independent auditor's report; and (b) approve the Audited Annual Accounts to be signed for issue.
+(a) note that Addit Scotland have completed their addit of the annual accounts for 2022-23 and have issued an unqualified independent auditor's report; and (b) approve the Audited Annual Accounts to be signed for issue.

 3.2 Anticipated Outcomes

 The annual accounts are a key statutory reporting requirement and can be a useful way to join up financial and service delivery performance information in a readily available public document.

 3.3 Measuring Impact

 Progress against the recommendations will be reviewed by the Performance and Audit Committee during 2023-24.

 4. IMPLICATIONS

-4.1 Financial The IJB are required to consider and approved the Audited Annual Accounts for 2022-23.
+4.1 Financial The IJB are required to consider and approved the Audited Annual Accounts for 2022- 23.

 4.2 Human Resources None.

 4.3 Legal None.

 4.4 Equality/Socio-Economic None.

 4.5 Risk The report falls in line with the agreed risk appetite statement which is a low-risk appetite in respect to adherence to standing financial instructions, financial controls and financial statutory duties and a high-risk appetite in relation to finance and value for money.

 4.6 Community Wealth Building None.

 4.7 Key Priorities None.

-5. CONSULTATION E 1 The uncondited approach accounts were advertised and made publish, evallable for 5.1 The unaudited annual accounts were advertised and made publicly available for inspection.
+5. CONSULTATION 5.1 The unaudited annual accounts were advertised and made publicly a inspection.
 There were no objections noted from the public inspection.
 The Chief Officer, Chief Finance Officer and other officers of the IJB have been consulted during the audit process as required.